Make a Difference in Your Community

 Students in the A.S. program must specialize in Domestic Violence Services or Aging Services, each a nine-credit hour program that is also available as a stand-alone certification that prepares students to work with people in family settings, group settings, and as individuals under the supervision of a social worker, psychologist or other trained professional.

 - Social and Human Services Associate in Science Degree: Prepares student for employment in human services, social work, psychology, gerontology or other fields.
-Graduates may be able to continue on to a bachelor's level program.
+Graduates may be able to continue on to a bachelor's level program, including FSU's College of Social Work through a transfer agreement that can also lead to scholarship opportunities just for Brevard students.
 As with all four-year programs, be sure to review the catalog of the college or university you are interested in and check with its admissions team to be sure you will meet its bachelor’s transfer requirements.

 - Aging Services College Credit Certificate: Places special emphasis on the needs of the elderly